 This style of letter is for breakups that were mutual when the passion fizzled, and you’re looking to just be friends.
 There’s no anger here.
 The biggest hurdle with writing these letters is making sure that you emphasize that you’re willing to put in the work to be friends.
 Don’t be mistaken, it is work.
 It can get awkward sometimes, so it’s important to acknowledge that and move on, full steam ahead.

 I think you saw this one coming.
 Well, I know you did.
 We talked about it a ton.
 Funny how it works out that way sometimes.
 I want you to know that I did love you, but this feels right.
 Thanks for everything.
 I really mean it and I’m excited for what’s next.

 Before I sign off, I just want to say, let’s not make it weird.
 I meant it when I said I want to be friends… I actually want to make it work.
 I know everyone says they will, but then it just fizzles and everyone involved feels weird about it.
 We have it too good to let that happen.
 Anyway, chat soon.

-Breakup letters are a way for you to get closure when you weren’t allowed to express yourself in person.
+A breakup letters is a way for you to get closure when you weren’t able to express yourself in person.
 When emotions run high, it’s sometimes hard to get out what you need to say.
 Figure out which type of situation you’re in and write the appropriate letter.
 Good luck.